Hanbin-Liu/sustech-project/README.md

 ## statistical-analysis-of-short-video
 This is a project for the course "Statistical Calculation and Software".

-Statement: this project is accomplished by Zhengqian Cui (崔正谦), Haoyv Liao (廖皓宇) and me together.
+**Statement**: this project is accomplished by Zhengqian Cui (崔正谦), Haoyv Liao (廖皓宇) and me together.
 I am mainly responsible for the parts of regression analysis, categorical data analysis, nonparametric methods, clustering, generative models and classification.